Engraved Nautilus Shell, 1845

 The Object

-• This engraved nautilus shell shows the paddle steamer SS Great Western and the SS Great Britain – the SS Great Britain is the larger ship.
+• This engraved nautilus shell shows the paddle steamer PS Great Western and the SS Great Britain – the SS Great Britain is the larger ship.
 It also has descriptions of the launches of both ships, and details of how they were built.

 • The shell was engraved by Charles H. Wood.
 He worked in Liverpool in the mid-nineteenth century, engraving many nautilus and turban shells.
 He said that he only needed a small penknife to create his beautiful designs.